-The Board believes that management and directors should show their commitment to Pembina by owning shares in the Corporation, and implemented share ownership guidelines effective November 3, 2010, which were subsequently amended on October 8, 2013, February 26, 2014, February 22, 2018 and November 5, 2020.
+The Board believes that management and directors should show their commitment to Pembina by owning shares in the Corporation, and implemented share ownership guidelines effective November 3, 2010, which were subsequently amended on October 8, 2013, February 26, 2014, and July 1, 2017.

-I. Officer Share Ownership Requirements
+Management Share Ownership Requirements

 a.
-Officers must own, directly or indirectly, a multiple of their base salary in shares or RSUs (as defined in the Corporation's Share Unit Award Incentive Plan), provided that a minimum of 50% of this share ownership requirement must be held in shares. b.
-The timelines stipulated for meeting these guidelines for various categories of Officers are set forth in detail in the guidelines.
+Executive officers must own, directly or indirectly, a multiple of their base salary in shares or RSUs (as defined in the Corporation's Share Unit Award Incentive Plan), provided that a minimum of 50% of this share ownership requirement must be held in shares.

+b.
+The timelines stipulated for meeting these guidelines for various categories of Executive officers are set forth in detail in the guidelines.